 receives a Start of Ranging Compact frame with the Message Control field equal to 0x10 and the value of

-the status field is set as SUCCESS and if any of the NB Channel Map, Management PHY Configuration
+the status field is set as SUCCESS the values of the NB Channel Map field, Management PHY Configuration

 field, Management MAC Configuration field, Ranging PHY Configuration field and Ranging MAC

-Configuration field is not present, the value of the field of the same name from the Advertising Response

-Compact frame shall be used for starting the ranging session, or if no value was given in the Advertising

-Response Compact frame, if applicable the value communicated via OOB methods, or otherwise the default

-value of the field shall be used for the ranging session.
+Configuration field shall be passed to the higher layer.
+If any of the fields is present in both the Advertising Response and the Start of Ranging packet the latter value shall be passed to the higher layer.
+Unless further altered by OOB methods the higher layer is expected to employ the provided ranging configuration values to start the ranging session.

 Add "RangingConfigurationDescriptor" to MCPS-DATA.request p.23 l.5 and MCPS-DATA.indication p.25 l.17 and add the following new subsection where editor deems appropriate to [15.4-2024] as follows: